EUDAT-B2HANDLE/PYHANDLE/docs/source/pyhandleclientbatch.rst

    batch_file_path = '/abs/path'
    client = PyHandleClient('batch', batch_file_path)

 Instantiation only selects the Handle client and set the path of the batch file.
-The latter is created by the method :meth:`~pyhandle.client.batchhandlient.BatchHandleClient.create_batch_file`
+The latter is created by the method :meth:`~pyhandle.client.batchhandlient.BatchHandleClient.create_batch_file`.

 .. important::
    The absolute path should be given: /abc/xyz/batch_file_name.
 This path will be used for all operations that come after the instantiation.